Perspective | Trump made an arts commission all White, all male and almost entirely mediocre

 Fortunately, there are signs that the Biden administration is paying attention to things that might otherwise be seen as a low priority, given the crisis of the pandemic and its economic toll, and given the history of recent administrations, including Barack Obama’s, which neglected the several federal bodies that tend to arts and culture.
 On Feb.
 3, Biden removed two Trump appointees to the National Capital Planning Commission, another design oversight and planning group, and the chair of the Advisory Council on Historic Preservation.

-A clean sweep of the CFA wouldn’t just enable the administration to uphold its commitment to diversity within the federal government, it would save the administration major headaches, which are coming soon if the current commission remains in place.
-The last-minute Trump appointments weren’t just an egregious example of the administration embedding whiteness into the federal government.
+A clean sweep of the CFA wouldn’t just enable the administration to uphold its commitment to diversity within the federal government.
+It would save the administration major headaches, which are coming soon if the current commission remains in place.
+The last-minute Trump appointments weren’t just an egregious example of the administration embedding Whiteness into the federal government.
 They were a last-minute backstop to defend one of the Trump administration’s more risible executive orders, the Dec.
 21 order called “On Promoting Beautiful Federal Civic Architecture,” which would make classical architecture the effective default style for federal buildings in Washington and potentially around the country.

 The Trump-appointed Bow Tie Boys, who bring very little substantial architectural or design experience to the table, were almost certainly put in place to defend that order, which could be extraordinarily costly to the American taxpayer.